MGuellil/rNGS/README.md

 Under active development likely to change and break often, highly specialised to my own data.

-Install at your own risk with [devtools](https://github.com/hadley/devtools) thus...
+Install at your own risk,

 ```{R}
 install.packages("devtools")